Project management shouldn’t be filled with questions like:

 Marketing teams need to manage projects, deadlines, review client feedback, and drive campaigns forward.
 However, without a way to track progress, it would be impossible to know if your team is ahead of the game or running behind schedule.

-Fortunately, your marketing team can track different team activities, from website management to SEO, with a Kanban board.
+Fortunately, your marketing team can track different team activities, from website design management to SEO, with a Kanban board.

 Your marketing Kanban board can contain the stages like: